Top Stories

 Anthony Edwards is averaging 25.7 ppg this season for the Wolves.

-Edwards exited early in the first quarter of the Wolves’ home opener on Sunday night with tightness in his right hamstring.
+Edwards underwent an MRI exam on Monday that revealed the strain, after he exited early in the first quarter of the Wolves’ home opener on Sunday night with tightness in his right hamstring.
+The news was first reported by ESPN.

 Edwards converted a tough layup in traffic off a fast break with 3:07 elapsed in the game against Indiana, taking hard contact before he looked for a foul call to no avail.
 The Pacers called timeout one second later, and Bones Hyland subbed in for Edwards during the break.

-Edwards was listed as questionable to play in Minnesota’s season opener at Portland on Wednesday night, when he had 41 points in 39 minutes.
+Edwards has been listed as questionable to play in Minnesota’s season opener at Portland on Wednesday night, when he had 41 points in 39 minutes.
 The three-time All-Star has played in 426 of a possible 445 games, including the playoffs, in his career.

 This season, Edwards is averaging 25.7 points, 4.0 rebounds and 2.0 assists per game while shooting 51.9% overall and 47.4% on 3-pointers.